paulness/gatsby-starter-personal-blog/content/posts/2017-10-26--nhibernate-queryover-examples/index.md

 ### 4. Eager fetching down two levels

-In this example we are attempting to retrieve all the ListingCategories and the Categories for each of those ListingCategories.
+In this example, we are attempting to retrieve all the ListingCategories and the Categories for each of those ListingCategories.
 Doing this all in the same query using the Fetch Eager.

 ``` c#
 if (fetchListingCategories) {